DevExpress/devextreme-documentation/concepts/Common/Licensing/10 How to Obtain and Validate Your License Key.md

 [note] If you do not specify the `DEVEXTREME_KEY` environment variable, the key will be empty.

-You can call the `node add-devextreme-key` command to invoke the script manually.
+You can call the `node add-devextreme-license` command to invoke the script manually.
 We recommend that you include this command in npm's `postinstall` script.
 In this case, every developer has an automatically created license key file after they install NPM modules.

     <!-- tab: package.json -->{
         "scripts": {
-            "postinstall": "node add-devextreme-key"
+            "postinstall": "node add-devextreme-license"
         },
     }